Laura is an avid pet lover. She is an advocate for pet adoption and senior pets. She has multiple cats and a sweet old lady poodle mix.

 Ways to Give Your Cat Comfortis

-Many cat owners are hesitant to give their cat Comfortis because of the size of the pill and because it is imperative that the pill be given with food.
+Many cat owners are hesitant to give their cat Comfortis because of the size of the pill and because it is imperative that the pill is given with food.

 I've found a simple solution to take care of both aspects.